Are You on Your Mobile Phone? Click here for 2800+ mobile optimized, self help and self growth articles.

 In the above situations, you can find ways to take loving care of yourself in the face of your loved one’s choices.
 In these situations, being able to be caring with them means that you need to be caring with yourself and meet your own needs – satisfying yourself.
 However, what about when another’s choices have a direct negative effect on you?
 Some situations arise that are not so clear regarding supporting someone you care about – like when your partner’s or child’s behavior puts you in a bind.

-What are some of these challenging situations?
+What are some of these very challenging situations?

 • Your partner does not take care of him or herself physically – eats poorly and gets no exercise - which is leading to illness.
 You love your partner but you don’t want to be stuck taking care of a sick person who is ill as a result of their own lack of self-care.